 The addition of the RCA connection adds extra flexibility compared to other speakers.
 For example, even the best beginner DJ controller only offers an RCA option.
 The Yamaha DBR10 is one of the few speakers in this range that will allow direct plug and play.
 While I’d still recommend you convert the unbalanced signal or run it via a mixer it is a good choice to have.
 A third TRS connection is available as an output to send the signal to other speakers or to mix channels 1 and 2.

 Yamaha produces high-quality speakers but this is their foray into the budget space.
 As a result, it is worth assessing value by comparing it to other speakers at the same price.
 Other speakers do offer some more features at this price point.
 But, there is value in buying from a trusted brand like Yamaha.
 Years of experience and expertise go into their products.
-While the Yamaha DBR10 is not the best value for money, it’s still an affordable and power-packed speaker.
+While the Yamaha DBR10 is not the best value for money, it’s still one of the best 10-inch powered speakers.
+An affordable and power-packed option.

 What Others Have To Say